Ecodramaturgy

 Staging Climate Change | FLAME University, Pune, India (guest lecture)

-Environmental Dramaturgy | LMDA Dramaturging the Phoenix (guest lecture)
+Environmental Dramaturgy | LMDA Dramaturging the Phoenix (guest talk)

 Ecodramaturgy resources